 — Stephen Covey

 This isn’t about finding some mythical “perfect balance” where everything gets equal time.
 It’s about making smart choices that boost both your career and your health at the same time.
-Many men in their 40s and 50s struggle with this exact challenge—feeling stuck between career demands and health goals.
+Work life balance for men over 40 is struggle with this exact challenge—feeling stuck between career demands and health goals.
 If this sounds familiar, you’re not alone.

 Disclosure